My new workplace is astonishingly diverse.

 When I mention Easter or Christmas events, I hear from my coworkers, “Have a good time at your church!”

-Even my atheist coworkers are relatively respectful of my choices, or at least mindful that they ought to try to be.
-A And although a dear friend of mine here will announce to anyone that she is “totally spiritual, but not very religious at all and I don’t, like, believe Jesus Christ came to save me,” she is also curious about the ins and outs of my faith: what do I believe about free will?
+Although a dear friend of mine here will announce to anyone that she is “totally spiritual, but not very religious at all and I don’t, like, believe Jesus Christ came to save me,” she is also curious about the ins and outs of my faith: what do I believe about free will?
 What do I think of human nature?
 Those conversations simply aren’t out of the norm here.

 The truth is, this diversity benefits me.
 I am blessed by the presence of my other coworkers who believe in other religions.
 We share commonalities that I never shared with my previous coworkers.
 We don’t find religion absurd.
 We know that it matters.
 We care.
 And because we know what it is like to be around people who don’t, we try hard to reach out to each other and function as a little protective community.